- NEW! Yoga for Adult Women with Chronic PTSD: A Long-Term Follow-Up Study

 - NEW!
 Claiming Peaceful Embodiment Through Yoga in the Aftermath of Trauma

-- NEW!
-Trauma-Sensitive Yoga as an Adjunct Mental Health Treatment in Group Therapy for Survivors of Domestic Violence: A Feasibility Study
+- Trauma-Sensitive Yoga as an Adjunct Mental Health Treatment in Group Therapy for Survivors of Domestic Violence: A Feasibility Study

 - "Warrior One": Yoga Pose Takes on Whole New Meaning at VA Salt Lake City